-- (i) OLR on a 2.5° grid (Liebmann and Smith 1996; and upgraded by G. Kiladis 2003, personal communication).
-These are used for all 15-100-day filtered fields.
-Such longer-period oscillations should not be impacted by the 6-h time shifts in the data. - (ii) Daily rainfall data were obtained from the PER-SIANN dataset (Ashouri et al. 2015).
-This is based on hourly data summed over 24-h periods centered at 1200 UTC on a resolution of 0.25° latitude and longitude.
+- (i) OLR on a 2.5° grid (Liebman and Smith 1996; and upgraded by George Kiladis, 2003, personal communication).
+These are used for all 15-100 d filtered fields.
+Such longer-period oscillations should not be impacted by the six-hour time shifts in the data. - (ii) Daily rainfall data were obtained from the PERSIANN dataset (Ashouri et al. 2015).
+This is based on hourly data summed over 24-h periods centered at 1200 UTC on a resolution of 0.25°latitude and longitude.
 PERSIANN allows a better estimate for precipitation than OLR fields. - (iii) Convective activity on individual (unfiltered) daily maps was evaluated using infrared brightness temperature data from the Cloud Archive User Service (CLAUS).
 Because this is available on a 0.5° latitude-longitude grid eight times daily, it is superior to the other two fields for examining convective distribution evolution in the large low.